belligerentbeagle/DeepFakeTutorial/README.md

 ### Downloading all necessary modules and files

-Clone or Download this Repository as zip.
+Clone or Download this Repository as zip, then create a new folder "faceswap" and put everything inside.

 Then go to this [link](https://github.com/MITeoRIte/Virtual_Env_for_deepfake) and download the `faceswap_env` folder.
 Put this folder into /faceswap